 Peer Support Centre: We're here to listen.

-I am.../I am not…: I am worthy of forgiveness and compassion; I am not defined by my mistakes or self-doubt.
+I am.../I am not…: I am someone who has empathy for others and seeks acceptance and grace in return; I am not defined by others' approval.

 Phone